Most of our exposure to air pollution happens indoors

 — CBS News (@CBSNews) April 23, 2020

 Unlike way up in the stratosphere where ozone plays an important role in protecting us from harmful ultraviolet radiation, at the surface, it can act as a respiratory pollutant.
-This property makes life difficult for those with respiratory illnesses such as asthma and bronchitis.
+This property makes life difficult for those with respiratory illnesses, such as asthma and bronchitis.

-But we are not just exposed to ozone outdoors, it can also move into buildings through windows, doors and cracks in buildings.
+But we are not just exposed to ozone outdoors; it can also move indoors through windows, doors, and cracks in buildings.
 So it follows that if ozone concentrations increase outdoors, they will also increase indoors.
 Indeed, computer models predicted that during lockdown, indoor ozone concentrations would increase by 50%.

 Once indoors, ozone reacts with the many chemicals that are emitted from common indoor activities, such as cleaning, to form new air pollutants, some of which are harmful to our health.